medic/medic-docs/configuration/best-practices.md

 There are suggested orders, colors and icons for section headers.
 A section should only be visible if it contains content (ie. headers should never be stacked directly on top of each other).

-> To ensure that headers only show when they have content the relevant condition for the section header should join the conditions of all the subfields.
-Eg {condition_a} OR {condition_b} OR {condition_c}
+To ensure that headers only show when they have content the relevant condition for the section header should join the conditions of all the subfields.
+> Ex. {condition_a} OR {condition_b} OR {condition_c}

 **Header Text**